rushimok73/AWS-SAA-C03-Notes/README.md

 - Rigid lifecycle link between storage and the instance.
   - This ensures the data is erased when the instance goes down.

+Numbers

+- Cheap = ST1 or SC1 (HDD based)
+- Throughput or Streaming = ST1
+- Boot.....
+Not ST1 or SC1
+- GP2/3 upto 16000 IOPS
+- IO1/2 up to 64000 IOPS
+- RAID0 + EBS up to 260000 IOPS
+- More than 260000 IOPS - Instance Store

 ### 1.6.8.
 EBS Snapshots, restore, and fast snapshot restore

 - Efficient way to backup EBS volumes to S3.